New Law, New Rules

-Many of the Act's provisions are targeted at bank regulations, affecting consumers indirectly.
-However, certain changes directly relate to one of your most critical tools as a consumer – your credit report, and the steps you can take to protect it.
+While many of the Act's provisions are targeted at bank regulations, certain changes directly relate to one of your most critical tools as a consumer – your credit report, and the steps you can take to protect it.

 When you apply a credit freeze, no potential creditor can access your credit report to establish a new line of credit – even if you are the one making the request.